 The location of your business is a crucial condition in the process of its incorporation.
 Even though regional policies might vary in individual premises, a domicile letter is in 100% cases a prerequisite document when starting PT PMA.

 To get a domicile letter, a rental agreement must be submitted.
 The location of your business must be carefully considered as many cities do not allow a residential address (such as an apartment or a house) to be used as a business address.
 In some other cities, a residence address might be used upon written agreement of nearby community members.

 Beware that properties in Bali have specific licenses that classify their purpose.
 Before signing a rental agreement, make sure that the building has a license that allows operating an office.

 Exemptions in regional policies and complicated legalities are one of the main reasons more and more foreign investors decide to choose shared or virtual offices.

 Get to know more about Cekindo virtual and shared office services in Bali.

 Every limited liability company in Indonesia must have at least two shareholders.
 These can be individuals (natural persons) or corporations (juridical persons) or a combination of both.

 When planning the organizational structure of your company, it is important to keep in mind the minimum amount of shares that belong to each shareholder.
 This amount, which must appear in your investment application, is stated as IDR 10 million (USD 750).

 Based on Indonesian law, each PT PMA must have at least one commissioner.
 This can be either an Indonesian resident or a foreign national.
-In the case of a non-resident commissioner, this person cannot be a resident commissioner in another company in Indonesia as an additional work permit (IMTA) would be required.
+In the case of a non-resident commissioner, this person cannot be a resident commissioner in another company in Indonesia as an additional work permit (RPTKA) would be required.

 The main responsibility of a commissioner is to supervise a director or Board of Directors eventually.